Step8Up-SBC/lms-3000/readme.md

 ## Usage

-- Open your browser and navigate to `http://localhost:5187` to access the LMS3000 application.
+- Open your browser and navigate to `http://localhost:5173` to access the LMS3000 application.
 - Explore features such as course management, student enrollment, and instructor assignments.
+- The Sequelize/NodeJS backend can be accessed via `http://localhost:3001`

 ## Contributing